RLOpenCatalyst/catdocs/Catalyst/source/providerdefined.rst

 To configure the Providers setup follow the steps below:

  * From the main menu click on Settings
- * Once you click on Settings, from the side menu click on Devops Setup
+ * Once you click on Settings, from the side menu click on Provider Configuration
  * Click on Providers
  * Click on New button provided
  * Select the provider from the Provider Type drop down list (e.g. AWS)